MMLabCodes/polymersimulator/README.md

    Warning: importing 'simtk.openmm' is deprecated.
 Import 'openmm' instead.
    ```
    This warning can be ignored, "import openmm" is better but importing from simtk will still load the openmm package.
-   Note: This is an interactive python interpreter and pressing ctr+d silmulataneously will exit this - ctr+c acts as a keyboard interrupt in the python interpretor and will interupt any running code but will not exit.
+   Note: This is an interactive Python interpreter and pressing ctr+d will exit this - ctr+c acts as a keyboard interrupt in the python interpreter and will interrupt any running code but will not exit.

    If openmm is not installed properly you will see this:
    ```